| |

 Date / Time: Early twentieth century?

-Further Comments: Two poachers shacking up in a bothy reported being attacked by a creature that attacked and drank blood from one of them.
+Further Comments: Two poachers shacking up in a bothy reported being attacked by a creature that drank blood from one of them.
 The pair managed to fight the creature off, and it flew away.
 The story is very similar to the vampire tale that happened at Fealaar, Aberdeenshire.

 Doggett